 One of the first Parisian Dadaists and one of the founders of Surrealism, Peret has been called "the best of the Surrealist poets" and was the most admired writer within the group.
 He also wrote a novel, Death to the Pigs and to the Field of Glory (1923), short fiction and critical essays.
 In addition to his surrealist work, Peret was a dedicated Communist for most of his life and was deported from Brazil for revolutionary activity.
 He also translated the Mayan Book of Chilam Balam of Chumayel into French.

-These are only my favorites, but there were and are many other excellent Surrealist Writers, including: Louis Aragon, Rene Daumal, Paul Eluard, Jacques Prevert, those listed below and others...
+These are only my favorites, but there are many other excellent Surrealist Writers, including: Louis Aragon, Rene Daumal, Paul Eluard, Jacques Prevert, those listed below, and others...

 Surrealism is alive and well...